TomPace101/nanopore_diffusion/notes.md

 _TODO_ Why does the solver module need MeshParameters?
 Or does it really just need paramlocs instead?

-# homogenization
+# homogenization (exotic-earth)

-_TODO_ work out analytical solution to the layered media problem
+_TODO_ create mesh for the layer problem

-_TODO_ create solver for unhomogenized fickian diffusion, with integration call to calculate effective diffusion constant.
+_TODO_ derive weak form and integral needed for the solver

+_THEN_ create solver module

 # ill-sleep (and debug of the PNP-reaction solver)